ayesparshh/NFT-Dispenser-Risein/README.md

 - **Minting NFTs**: Users can mint NFTs by providing their address and a Twitter handle.
 This is handled by the [`mintNft`](src/IRiseinCourseNFT.sol) function.
 - **Adding Challenges**: The contract allows adding new challenge contracts that users can interact with to earn NFTs.
 This is managed by the [`addChallenge`](src/IRiseinCourseNFT.sol) function.
 - **Challenge Interface**: The project includes an interface for challenge contracts, [`IRiseinCourseChallenge`](src/IRiseinCourseChallenge.sol), which defines the necessary functions that each challenge contract must implement.
+- **OpenZeppelin**: This project extensively uses OpenZeppelin libraries for secure and reliable smart contract development.
+OpenZeppelin's ERC721 and Ownable contracts are inherited to implement the core functionalities of the RiseinCourseNFT contract.

 ### Contract Details